apache/drill/README.md

 Best practices:

 * Prefix the filenames with `010-foo.md`, `020-bar.md`, `030-baz.md`, etc. This allows room to add files in-between (eg, `005-qux.md`).
-* Use the slug of the title as the filename.
+* Use the slugified title as the filename.
 For example, if the title is "Getting Started with Drill", name the file `...-getting-started-with-drill.md`.
 If you're not sure what the slug is, you should be able to see it in the URL and then adjust (the URLs are auto-generated based on the title attribute).

 # Developing and Previewing the Website